Navigating the subject of lesbian, gay, and transgender people (LGBTQ) in Kenya is tricky. If you trip, you are on the wrong side of the law.

 The report noted that HBO Max and Warner Bros have yet to comment on or confirm the concept.

 If it is the case, Scooby-Doo’s portrayal of LGBTQ characters is not new.
 A quick search on google yields results like “great representation of LBGTQ community in children’s shows” and “ ten children’s shows with LGBTQ representation.”

 Cartoon shows like Sponge Bob Square Pants, The Loud House, Arthur, Gravity Falls, and Steven Universe all have LGBTQ characters- and the list is growing.

 While lobby groups advocate for these shows to be shown to children as a way of raising them with awareness, there have also been concerns about just how much they can handle seeing and what influences their ultimate choices.

-Ann, a Kenyan mom of two young sons, says that she can’t fathom the idea of exposing her children to shows with LGBTQ content.
+Ann, a mother of two sons, says that she can’t fathom the idea of exposing her children to shows with LGBTQ content.

-“I find it distasteful, and since I don’t stand for it, I don’t know why I would be showing it to my children,” she told The Standard.
+“I find it distasteful, and since I don’t stand for it, I don’t know why I would be showing it to my children,” she said.

 And she is not alone- the country is as conservative as it gets, and not many would be open to the idea of having their children see characters before they can form their own personalities and ideas.

 LGBTQ lobby groups however argue that you cannot turn a child gay by exposing them to gay characters in cartoons or movies, and the tag of war continues.